davkk/masters-thesis/typst/main.typ

 ) <fig:closure-pi-api>

-// TODO: We still don't know what caused it, and we need to do more research.

 == Correlation functions for kaons

-In @fig:closure-k-ak, the $C(Delta eta)$ plot presents the clearest distinction -- among all studied particle pairs -- between the effects of 1D and 2D corrections.
+The $C(Delta eta)$ plots for kaon pairs with like (@fig:closure-k-k) and unlike signs (@fig:closure-k-ak) present the clearest distinction -- among all studied particle pairs -- between the effects of 1D and 2D corrections.
 The uncorrected bins deviate the most from the truth.
-However, the more dimensions in the corrections, the better agreement with the reference distribution, especially at $0.7 < |Delta eta| < 1.5$.
+However, the more dimensions in the corrections, the better agreement with the reference distribution.
+The 2D corrections make the ratio between reconstructed and truth results to not exceed 2%.

 #figure(pdf("../data/LHC24f3c/k-k/mc_closure_ratio.pdf", width: 90%), caption: [
   MC closure in 1D and 2D for kaon+ kaon+ from proton-proton collisions.